 Eating more carbohydrates doesn't mean overeating, or eating as much as possible.
 It means ensuring a greater proportion of your daily calories are coming from carbohydrate at the cost of some fat.

 The usual advice is to increase your carb intake to ~8-12 grams per kilogram of body mass to fully replenish your muscle glycogen stores.
 As will become obvious in practice, to achieve that and not overeat, cutting back on higher fat foods is unavoidable.

 Taper your training

 Increasing the proportion of carbs in your diet alongside a taper in your training load, which you’re likely to do naturally, shifts the balance advantageously in the direction of storing more glycogen.

 If you do suffer with GI issues, or have a sensitive stomach, it’s also worth reducing your fibre intake the day or two beforehand.

-James Phillips, Head of PH Customer Support and avid endurance athlete, shares his own experience of carb-loading...
+James Phillips, Head of PF&H Athlete Support and avid endurance athlete, shares his own experience of carb-loading...